Arjentix/Trash-Items-Counter/README.md

 ### Usage

+#### First time

+Put file named `credentials.json` in the current directory.
+This is your own file from Google API, get it there: [https://console.developers.google.com/apis/credentials](https://console.developers.google.com/apis/credentials)

+In the first time you have to run it manually so it can creates a *pickle* file needed fo Google API.
+Just run *Counter.exe* file and the program will promote you to give some permission for your gmail.

+#### Not first time

+You can specify:

-You can specify a port device connected to using `-p` flag (see your port in *Device Manager*).
-By default *COM3* is using.
+* port device connected to by using `-p` flag.
+Default is: `COM3`.
+See your port in the *Device Manager*.

-You can specify a directory to observe using `-d` flag.
-By default *Trash* directory is using.
+* path to credentials.json file by using `-f` flag.
+Default is: `credentials.json`
+* path to token.pickle file by using `--pickle` flag.
+Default is: `token.pickle`
+* timeout to sleep by using `-t` flag.
+Default is: `300` seconds;

 > To pass flag option in startup script you should insert it to the [Counter.bat](Windows/Counter.bat) file.

-Example: `wscript.exe "InvisibleCounter.vbs" "Counter.exe" -p COM5 -d D:Movies`
+Example: `wscript.exe "InvisibleCounter.vbs" "Counter.exe" -p COM5 -t 600`

 ### Installing

+> Make sure you've read the *Usage* section

 To run program on startup follow the next steps: